elflacosebas/migraR/README.md

 ### Installing

-Call the packages with `library(dplyr)` and `library(devtools)` then type `install_github("elflacosebas/migraR")`
+Call the packages with `library(dplyr)` and `library(devtools)` then type `install_github("elflacosebas/migraR")`.

+###Example

 The example was chosen selecting the migration data from Spainish Census 2011.

-###Example

 ```
-# Creating MigraModel Classes based on Rogers and Castro expressions.
+# Calling packages and dataset.

 require(migraR)
 require(dplyr)